You are here

 Under Extensive Cultivation

 Note that the concept of marginal land is not fixed, it varies along with the changes in the price of produce.
-The size of surplus depends on the average cost of production i.e. superior land earns more surplus as compared to the inferior land.
+The size of the surplus depends on the average cost of production i.e. superior land earns more surplus as compared to inferior land.

 Under Intensive Cultivation